nodejs/nodejs.dev/src/documentation/0047-node-module-path/index.md

 ### `path.format()`

-Returns a path string from an object, This is the opposite of `path.parse`<br>
+Returns a path string from an object, This is the opposite of `path.parse`<br/>
 `path.format` accepts an object as argument with the follwing keys:
 * `root`: the root
 * `dir`: the folder path starting from the root